• S&P 500: 6013.13 -104.39 -1.71%

 Big-name companies like Walgreens, Jiffy Lube, 7-Eleven, and AutoZone have a substantial presence in Texas.
 But perhaps the biggest player in Texas’ NNN lease scene is Dollar General, a discount store focused on tertiary markets.
 While Texas certainly has its urban centers, much of the state remains rural, making it a perfect place for a Dollar General location to thrive.

 The discount dollar store focuses on less-populated locations; in fact, over 70% of its locations appear in towns with less than 20,000 residents.
-Even still, Dollar General has grown to be one of the most profitable businesses in rural America.
+As of 2025, Dollar General operates almost 1,900 stores in Texas, making it one of the largest and most profitable retailers in the state.
+Its focus on rural and underserved markets continues to drive growth, with constant plans to open new locations in Texas.

 Why Choose a Net Lease Over a Gross Lease When Investing in Commercial Real Estate?